leandro-mana/python-for-data-science-notes/README.md

             - Assigning Image Category, handwriting Recognition
         - Continuous values to predict, Regression Task:
             - Future Prices
-            - Eletricity Loads
+            - Electricity Loads
             - Test Scores
     - unsupervised Learning:
         - Applied to unlabeled data, the ML model discovers possible patterns in the data
-        - Example, clustering customers into separate groups based off their behaviours features
+        - Example, clustering customers into separate groups based off their behaviors features
         - Major downside is because there was no historical "Correct" label, its much complex to evaluate performance

 - Supervised Learning ML Process on the example of determine the price of a house to be sell:
     - Start by collecting and organizing a data set based on history
     - get a product that determine the price of the house
     - Input house features
-    - Ouput predicted selling price
+    - Output predicted selling price
     - X -> Features (Area, Bedrooms, bathrooms)  | Y -> Label (price)
     - Split data into training and test set, this is to evaluate the performance on known data, then compare the results
     - If the performance on the Test set is not good enough, then adjust the Hyper parameters, repeat the process